sw00/sett.sh/content/posts/2018/08/the-sublime-tool.md

 [^kubrick]: This idea is stretched to the most profound extent by Kubrick in that single, iconic, brilliant [match cut](https://youtu.be/mI3s5fA7Zhk).
 [^scalpels]: Sennett uses the scalpel as an example: early surgeons learnt how to use the new precision instrument only by trial and error.
 [^context]: As evidenced by the failure of methodologies like SaFE, SCRUM, etc. to produce consistent repeatable results.
 No other technical discipline sees such huge variances between input/outputs.
+The same practices and principles will yield completely different results when implemented by different teams, orgs or projects: there are no silver bullets.
 [^ambiguous]: Unlike physical production, which is more-or-less constrained by the natural laws of physics, the building software often more of a social process than it is an engineering discipline.
-This does not mean we aren't systematic or can't be.
+There are an intractable amount of dependent variables that affect the production of working software.
+However, this does not mean we aren't systematic or can't be.
 [^arbitrary]: Part of the problem is that we view success as a one-dimensional "thing to be achieved" rather than an ongoing process with no discrete parts.
 Ironically, this "ends-means" thinking is a big obstacle in producing good work.
 [^logic]: A great introductory tutorial: https://brilliant.org/wiki/propositional-logic/
 [^grandma]: Realistically though, you should start with people you work with professionally.